rchapman2000/COVID-WasteWater-NE/README.md

 This repository does not currently contain a script or pipeline that can be used for preprocessing.
 We recommend using the [TAYLOR Pipeline](https://github.com/greninger-lab/covid_swift_pipeline) developed by the Greninger Lab for IDT xGen amplicon sequencing data.
 The pipeline will produce .bam alignment files that can be used as input for our pipelines.

 # General Technical Considerations
-This pipeline does not consider proposed, misc., or recombinant lineages in its processing.
+This pipeline does not consider proposed or misc. lineages in its processing.
 Thus, these lineages will not be called by Freyja.

+The pipeline does consider recombinant lineages by default, though there is a flag to exclude these lineages from Freyja's classification.
 # S-Gene Technical Considerations
 To classify lineages, Freyja uses mutation profiles derived from Gisaid sequences placed on the [USHER SARS-CoV-2 Tree](https://github.com/yatisht/usher).
 However, sequencing the s-gene alone gives 0 coverage of regions outside of the s-gene which can skew Freyja's demixing algorithm.
 Thus, to solve for this, we can remove the mutations outside of the s-gene from the profiles.
 In turn, this creates another issue, as some lineages will have identical S-gene mutation profiles (as they have lineage defining mutations outside of the S-gene).